 This is based on tariff increases related to inflation increases as mentioned earlier in the budget.
-The municipality embarked on capital project to upgrade the sewage system in the 2016/2017 financial year which we anticipate to conclude by the end of the 2019/20 financial year, through grant funding.
+The municipality embarked on capital project to upgrade the sewage system in the 2016/2017 financial year which was concluded at the end of the 2019/20 financial year, through grant funding.
 The next step is to reticulate the households and businesses that are currently using septic tanks.
+Grant funding has been made available to start this process of reticulation.
 After this is done the municipality will be able to start the exercise on developing cost reflective tariff as the maintenance cost has to be included.